davatorium/rofi/doc/rofi-manpage.markdown

 `-columns`

-  The number of columns the menu may show before scrolling.
+  Number of columns to show before scrolling.

       rofi -columns 2